 Perform Initial Configuration on the VM-Series on ESXi

 Use the virtual appliance console on the ESXi server to set up network access to the VM-Series firewall.
-By default, the VM-Series firewall uses DHCP to obtain an IP address for the management interface, but, you can also assign a static IP address.
-After completing the initial configuration, access the web interface to complete further configuration tasks.
+By default, the VM-Series firewall uses DHCP to obtain an IP address for the management interface.
+However, you can assign a static IP address.
+After completing the initial configuration, access the web interface to complete further configurations tasks.
 If you have Panorama for central management, refer to the Panorama Administrator’s Guide for information on managing the device using Panorama.

 If you are using bootstrapping to perform the configuration of your VM-Series firewall on ESXi, refer to Bootstrap the VM-Series Firewall on ESXi.

 For general information about bootstrapping, see Bootstrap the VM-Series Firewall.

 - Gather the required information from your network administrator.

 - Default gateway

 - Access the console of the VM-Series firewall.

 - Select theConsoletab on the ESXi server for the VM-Series firewall, or right click the VM-Series firewall and selectOpen Console.

 - Press enter to access the login screen.

 - Enter the default username/password (admin/admin) to log in.